basespace/basespace-ruby-sdk/README.md

 COPYING / LICENSE
 =========================================

-See License.txt in the bio-basespace directory for details on licensing and distribution.
+See License.txt for details on licensing and distribution.

 KNOWN BUGS
 =========================================

+Please refer to our [issue tracker](https://github.com/joejimbo/basespace-ruby-sdk/issues) for a list of known bugs or to submit a new bug report.